kg0529/Case-Study-Part-2/README.md

-7. Using stress to stress the machine, along side with Grafana and htop, showing the cpu usage during the stress.
+7. Using stress utility to stress the machine, along side with Grafana and htop, showing the cpu usage during the stress.
    ![](https://github.com/kg0529/Case-Study-Part-2/blob/main/screenshots/s13.png?raw=true)